-The CAPS Clinic's psychological assessment services are in high demand given there are only two clinics in Sacramento County that conduct psychological assessments for individuals with Medi-Cal.
-Our assessment services often incorporate a Collaborative/Therapeutic Assessment (C/TA) approach.
-The CAPS Assessment Program is currently managed by Carlina R. Wheeler, Ph.D. and Joanna Servín, Ph.D.
-Depending on the level of need, testing referrals can be assigned as brief screenings (see Consultation and/or Brief Psychological Screening section), psychological testing, or Comprehensive Multidisciplinary Assessment Team (CMAT, p.
+The CAPS Clinic's psychological assessment services are in high demand.
+Our assessment services often incorporate a collaborative/therapeutic assessment (C/TA) approach.
+The CAPS Assessment Program is currently managed by Tanya Holland, Psy.D..
+Depending on the level of need, testing referrals can be assigned as brief screenings (see Consultation and/or Brief Psychological Screening section), psychological testing, or comprehensive multidisciplinary assessment team (CMAT, p.
 23).